datacarpentry/OpenRefine-ecology-lesson/_episodes/00-getting-started.md

 Do you need help with any of the following?

-- Download and install software from <https://openrefine.org/download.html>
+- Download and install OpenRefine 3.4.1 from <https://openrefine.org/download.html>
 - Download this [data file](https://ndownloader.figshare.com/files/7823341) and save to your desktop
-- Launch OpenRefine in Mozilla Firefox or Google Chrome
 - If after installation and running OpenRefine, it does not automatically open for you, point your browser at <http://127.0.0.1:3333/> or <http://localhost:3333/> to launch the program.